AstroBoy0318/babel-frontend/README.md

-# 🥞 Pancake Frontend
+# 🥞 Babel Frontend

-This project contains the main features of the pancake application.
+This project contains the main features of the babel application.

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.